anjalisadaphal/Stream/my-react-app/CHATBOT_SETUP.md

 ## Troubleshooting

 ### Chatbot not responding
-- Check if `VITE_OPENAI_API_KEY` is set in `.env`
+- Check if `VITE_GEMINI_API_KEY` is set in `.env`
 - Restart dev server after adding the key
 - Check browser console for errors
-- Verify API key is valid in OpenAI dashboard
+- Verify API key is valid in Google AI Studio

 ### Questions not generating
 - Check API key configuration
-- Verify OpenAI account has credits
+- Verify Gemini API quota/limits
 - Check browser console for errors
 - System will fallback to database questions automatically